rizinorg/rizin/doc/rzil.md

 theoretically being reusable outside as-is, has certain properties that do not translate well to our C implementation, which is where some deliberate deviations were made.
+The following paragraphs dive deeply into certain implementation details of BAP, in order to distinguish them from RzIL, so basic knowledge of OCaml or other ML-like languages is required.
+This chapter may not be relevant to users only interested in RzIL.

 ### Typing